Miss Florida

 The Miss Florida competition is the pageant that selects the representative for the state of Florida in the Miss America pageant.
 Florida has twice won the Miss America crown.

 In the fall of 2018, the Miss America Organization terminated Miss Florida organization's license as well as licenses from Georgia, New Jersey, New York, Pennsylvania, Tennessee, and West Virginia.
 In December 2018, the Miss America Organization reinstated licensing for the Miss Florida Scholarship Pageant Inc., along with the organizations in Georgia, Pennsylvania, Tennessee, and West Virginia.

-Casana Fink of Ocala was crowned Miss Florida 2024 on June 29, 2024, at the RP Funding Center in Lakeland, Florida.
-She placed 3rd Runner-Up at Miss America 2025.
+Alexandra de Roos of Winter Haven was crowned Miss Florida on June 27, 2026, at the RP Funding Center's Youkey Theatre in Lakeland, Florida.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.